AaltoIIC/OPC-UA-GraphQL-Wrapper/README.md

 ## Schema
 Schema shows you the available resources to query or mutate.
 It should give you a good idea on what resources are available.
-More extensive schema with descriptions can be found in [Wrapper/schema.json](https://version.aalto.fi/gitlab/hietalj3/ilmatar-http-wrapper/blob/master/Wrapper/schema.json)

 The "!" behind an input argument (e.g. server: String!) means that the argument is mandatory when retrieveing data from the resource.